Keyboard shortcuts

 Orchestrator

-The OrchestratorService manages vLLM endpoint lifecycle and GPU allocation.
-It decides which models are loaded, on which GPUs, and handles startup, shutdown, and recovery.
+The OrchestratorService manages vLLM endpoint lifecycle and GPU allocation across 6 NVIDIA GPUs.
+It decides which models are loaded, on which GPUs, and handles startup sequencing, shutdown, preemption, and recovery.

 Endpoint Lifecycle